Skip to main content

 A woman in a gray shirt raises her arms and shouts joyfully while others around her smile and watch attentively in a warmly lit room.

-Around 80 people from across the city’s political spectrum — conservatives, moderates, and progressives — had gathered at a pro-recall election party to celebrate the ousting of Supervisor Joel Engardio. | Source: Manuel Orbegozo for The Standard
+Around 80 people from across the city’s political spectrum — conservatives, moderates, and progressives — gathered Tuesday to celebrate the ousting of Supervisor Joel Engardio. | Source: Manuel Orbegozo for The Standard

 Voters in the Sunset overwhelmingly ousted Supervisor Joel Engardio from office in Tuesday’s recall election, which was sparked by his support for a 2024 ballot measure that closed the Great Highway to cars to make way for the Sunset Dunes park.

-Albert Chow, a vocal recall supporter and local business owner, said it’s crucial the city course-correct after the recall and reevaluate the Great Highway’s future.
+Albert Chow, a recall supporter and local business owner, said it’s crucial the city course-correct after the recall and reevaluate the Great Highway’s future.

 “That is our community coming together and saying, ‘None of these decisions about us without us,’” Chow said.

-Supervisor Joel Engardio conceded in a speech to his supporters.
+Supervisor Joel Engardio conceded in a speech to supporters.
 “My time as a supervisor is going to be shorter than expected,” he said.
-“I accept the election results.” | Source: Gabe Greschler
+“I accept the election results.” | Source: Gabe Greschler/The Standard

 It was much quieter a short drive away at Engardio’s campaign headquarters on Taraval Street, where the embattled supervisor and supporters sipped on seltzers and Fort Point beer while eating Golden Boy pizza.

 “My time as a supervisor is going to be shorter than expected.
 I accept the election results.
-But we can still celebrate, because we are on the right side of history,” Engardio said in a speech to his supporters.
+But we can still celebrate, because we are on the right side of history,” Engardio said in a speech to supporters.
 “Sunset Dunes is a success.
 It’s good for the environment.
 It’s good for the local economy.
 It’s bringing joy to people of all ages.
-We created something positive, and very soon people are going to wonder: what was the controversy about?”
+We created something positive, and very soon people are going to wonder: What was the controversy about?”

-The San Francisco Department of Elections had counted more than 15,400 ballots so far.
+The San Francisco Department of Elections had counted more than 15,400 ballots, with thousands more to count this week.
 There are about 50,000 total registered voters in D4, which includes the Sunset, Parkside, and Lakeshore neighborhoods.

-The Department of Elections still has thousands of ballots to count this week.
 Late ballots, which have historically leaned progressive and anti-recall, are expected to narrow the margin.

 “It doesn’t matter that it’s absentee [voting].
 He got his ass kicked,” said David Latterman, a political analyst in San Francisco.
 “Any way you look at it, it didn’t go well for him.”